Kulgar/redmine_discussions_plugin/README.md

 Follow the official [Installation guide](https://www.redmine.org/projects/redmine/wiki/RedmineInstall#Step-6-Database-schema-objects-creation)

-Don't forget to also execute any other commands you needed to do to install things you need (like the Gemfile.local).
+Don't forget to also execute any other commands you needed to do for your specific app (like the plugin installation commands we will see in a moment).

 ## Before we start with the plugin